RKPH/EcommerceFrontend/README.md

    This command:
    - Builds the Docker image using the `Dockerfile`.
    - Starts the container, mapping port `5173` on the host to port `5173` in the container.
-   - Loads environment variables from the `.env` file.
    - Mounts the project directory for live updates.

 3. **Access the application**: